-- (5) "Related person" means: - (a) an individual's spouse; - (b) a child, stepchild, grandchild, parent, stepparent, grandparent, sibling, step sibling, half sibling, aunt, uncle, niece, or nephew, or spouse of any of them, of an individual or of an individual's spouse; - (c) a natural person living in the same home as an individual; - (d) an entity, other than the corporation or an entity controlled by the corporation, controlled by an individual or any person specified in subsections (5)(a) through (5)(c); - (e) a domestic or foreign: - (A) business or nonprofit corporation, other than the corporation or an entity controlled by the corporation, of which an individual is a director; - (B) unincorporated entity of which an individual is a general partner or a member of the governing body; or - (C) individual, trust, or estate for whom or of which an individual is a trustee, guardian, personal representative, or similar fiduciary; or - (f) a person that is or an entity that is controlled by an employer of an individual. - (6) "Relevant time" means: - (a) the time at which directors' action respecting the transaction is taken in compliance with [section 131]; or - (b) if the transaction is not brought before the board of directors or a committee for action under [section 131], the time at which the corporation or an entity controlled by the corporation becomes legally obligated to consummate the transaction. - (7) "Required disclosure" means disclosure of: - (a) the existence and nature of the director's conflicting interest; and - (b) all facts known to the director respecting the subject matter of the transaction that a director free of that conflicting interest would reasonably believe to be material in deciding whether to proceed with the transaction.
+- 1 the transaction. - 2 (5) "Related person" means: - 3 (a) an individual's spouse; - 4 (b) a child, stepchild, grandchild, parent, stepparent, grandparent, sibling, step sibling, half sibling, aunt, - 5 uncle, niece, or nephew, or spouse of any of them, of an individual or of an individual's spouse; - 6 (c) a natural person living in the same home as an individual; - 7 (d) an entity, other than the corporation or an entity controlled by the corporation, controlled by an - 8 individual or any person specified in subsections (5)(a) through (5)(c); - 9 (e) a domestic or foreign: - 10 (A) business or nonprofit corporation, other than the corporation or an entity controlled by the 11 corporation, of which an individual is a director; - 12 (B) unincorporated entity of which an individual is a general partner or a member of the governing body;

+- (C) individual, trust, or estate for whom or of which an individual is a trustee, guardian, personal representative, or similar fiduciary; or - (f) a person that is or an entity that is controlled by an employer of an individual. - 17 (6) "Relevant time" means: - 18 (a) the time at which directors' action respecting the transaction is taken in compliance with [section 131];

+- (b) if the transaction is not brought before the board of directors or a committee for action under [section 131], the time at which the corporation or an entity controlled by the corporation becomes legally obligated to - 22 consummate the transaction. - 23 (7) "Required disclosure" means disclosure of: - 24 (a) the existence and nature of the director's conflicting interest; and - 25 (b) all facts known to the director respecting the subject matter of the transaction that a director free of 26 that conflicting interest would reasonably believe to be material in deciding whether to proceed with the rise to an award of damages or other sanctions against a director of the corporation in a proceeding by a shareholder or by or in the right of the corporation on the ground that the director has an interest respecting the transaction if it is not a director's conflicting interest transaction.